 Emotion is the ‘secret sauce’ for getting your message across.
-It is one of the keys to turning a sales lecture into a persuasive presentation.
+It is one of the keys to turning an info dump or sales lecture into a persuasive presentation.
 We often say sales and marketing is all about capturing hearts and minds.
 Yet so many presenters work hard at the mind part but do little to speak to people’s hearts.

 You can rank presentations based on their emotional content.
 Presentations (and speeches and talks) fall somewhere on a spectrum between informative to persuasive.
 It’s the difference between ‘I have a dream’ and ‘I have a plan’.
 Dr. Martin Luther King’s speech still resonates around the world.
 Do you remember any politician’s 10 point plan?
 There are techniques that can help you humanize your sales pitch.
 Thinks that can make your presentation more persuasive.